apple/foundationdb/_sources/backups.rst.txt

 ``--blob_credentials <FILE>``
   Use FILE as a :ref:`Blob Credential File<blob-credential-files>`.
 Can be used multiple times.

-The following options apply to all commands except ``start``:

-``-C <CLUSTER_FILE>``
+``--dest_cluster_file <CONNFILE>``
-  Path to the cluster file that should be used to connect to the FoundationDB cluster you want to use.
-If not specified, a :ref:`default cluster file <default-cluster-file>` will be used.
+  Required.
+Path to the cluster file that should be used to connect to the FoundationDB cluster you are restoring to.

 .. _restore-start: